Skip to content

 Once you have been down the path of using data sharing to architect a flexible, scalable, and extensible data platform for your organization, it is a very small step to extend that to your external partners, customers, etc.

-This has the side effect of inviting those organizations to invest in their own data platforms and further enable data sharing, which can enable a two-way sharing opportunity for you too.
+This has the side effect of inviting those organizations to invest in their own data platforms and further enable data sharing, enabling a two-way sharing opportunity for you, too.

 With cloud-based data sharing, Snowflake is enabling new data architectures that are faster to evolve and easier to maintain.
 I am certainly excited about this opportunity and can't agree more with Soma that data sharing will be much bigger than data warehousing!